 Characteristics of Planning:

-Following are the important characteristics of planning:
+The following are the important characteristics of planning:

 - Selective process: There are several other options available for each group to achieve a set of goals.
 This is basically the process of choosing between other options.
 It is related to the decisions related to